-Multi factor authentication (MFA) is an extra layer of security used when logging into websites or apps in which individuals are authenticated through more than one required security and validation procedure that only you know or have access to.
-Acceptto MFA for VMware Horizon enables strong authentication and secure access via its RADIUS agent to your virtual desktops and digital workspace.
+Multi-Factor Authentication (MFA) is an extra layer of security used when logging into websites or apps.
+Individuals are authenticated through more than one required security and validation procedure that only you know or have access to.

 Configure Horizon Connection Server

 - Sign in to the Horizon Administrator Console.

 - Navigate to View Configuration > Servers and Connection Servers.

 - Highlight the connection server that you want to protect and click Edit.

 - In the dialog window, select the Authentication tab.
 Scroll down to the Advanced Authentication section and select RADIUS in the 2-factor authentication drop-down list.

 - Enable both Enforce 2-factor and Windows user name matching and Use the same user name and password for RADIUS and Windows authentication.